DataBassGit/AgentForge/docs/Agents/AgentSuperClass.md

 ---

 ## Overview
-The `Agent` class serves as the superclass for all agent types in the framework.
-It handles core functionalities such as data loading, prompt generation, prompt execution, and more.
+The `Agent` class serves as the **Super Class** for all agents in the framework.
+It handles core functionalities such as data loading, prompt generation, LLM execution, and more.

 ### Agent as a Default Template